 To enable the PMC to carry out its monitoring role, the PMDP Secretariat with the PICS Panel will provide progress reports on implementation of the PRSCS.
-These progress reports will be based on the PRSCS Implementation Plans.
+These progress reports will be based on a PRSCS Implementation Plan, developed at a PRSCS workshop in Nadi, Fiji in April 2017.